-The Hollywood Reporter originally reported that the next anthology film would, in fact, be an Obi-Wan tale, joining a list of other potential projects Lucasfilm is considering, including Yoda and Boba Fett.
-Following those original rumors, Omega Underground reported by that the still-unconfirmed film will begin filming in 2019.
-Omega Underground’s report also states that Oscar-nominated Stephen Daldry (Billy Elliot, The Crown) would be directing.
+The Hollywood Reporter originally reported that the next anthology film would, in fact, be an Obi-Wan tale, joining a list of other potential projects Lucasfilm is considering, including ones focusing on Yoda and Boba Fett.
+Following those original rumors, Omega Underground reported that the still-unconfirmed film will begin filming in 2019.
+Omega Underground’s report was also where it was first speculated that Daldry would be directing.

 Kenobi is easily one of the franchise’s most beloved characters.
 Played by Alec Guinness in the original trilogy and then Ewan McGregor in the prequels, the character is a wise and thoughtful Jedi master.
 He trained Anakin Skywalker, who ultimately betrays Kenobi and the Jedi Order after becoming Darth Vader and establishing the Galactic Empire with Darth Sidious, aka Emperor Palpatine.
-Kenobi then goes into hiding on the desert planet Tatooine, quietly watching over Anakin’s son, Luke, until he is ready to begin his own Jedi path.
+Kenobi then goes into hiding on the desert planet Tatooine, quietly watching over Anakin’s son, Luke, until he is ready to follow his own Jedi path.